- Dr Meryl Kenny

 Guidance and Feedback Hours

-Meryl Kenny is Lecturer in Gender and Politics at the University of Edinburgh.
+Meryl Kenny is Senior Lecturer in Gender and Politics at the University of Edinburgh.
 She joined the subject area of Politics and International Relations in August 2015, having held previous positions at the University of Leicester and the University of New South Wales (Sydney, Australia).

 At Edinburgh, Meryl co-convenes the Gender Politics Research Group, which hosts the genderpol blog (@genderpol on Twitter).
 She is also a member of the steering group of the cross-party Women5050 campaign for legal gender quotas in Scotland.